John o' Groats: Signpost

-The landmark "Journey's End" signpost at John o' Groats was installed in 1964 on private land and operated as a visitor attraction by a Penzance-based photography company that also operates its counterpart at Land's End.
-Visitors paid a fee for a photograph of themselves next to the signpost displaying either a message or the date and distance to a location of their choice.
+The landmark Journey's End signpost at John o' Groats was installed in 1964 on private land and operated as a visitor attraction by a Penzance-based photography company that also operates its counterpart at Land's End.
+Visitors paid a fee for a photograph of themselves next to the signpost, displaying either a message or the date and distance to a location of their choice.

-The original site was bought in 2013 as part of the hotel redevelopment, and the signpost moved to a caravan park 200 yard away.
+The original site was bought in 2013, as part of the hotel redevelopment, and the signpost was moved to a caravan park 200 yard away.
 When the hotel reopened, a publicly accessible signpost was erected at the original site, without customisable text.